 There are TWO Burbank versions of Hunchback of Notre Dame.
-Burbank was an animation in Australia.
+Burbank was an animation studio in Australia.
 It started in 1982 under the name Burbank Films studios.
 In 1991 the studio was restructured and became known as Burbank Animation Studios.
-It stopped making animated movies in 2002 but is currently does Tv shows Roddy the Rooster (2016).
+It stopped making animated movies in 2002 but is currently does Tv shows like Roddy the Rooster (2016).

 Esmeralda and Quasimodo,

 Burbank made one Hunchback in 1986 and then made the second one in 1996.
 The only reason why Hunchback got two versiona is because of Disney.
 The first wave of Burbank movies were literary influenced children videos.
 They were all adaptations of books whereas the second way were all Disney knock-offs which explain much.